Thursday, April 6, 2017 @ 12pm

 Although African slavery has received the majority of scholarly attention in the early modern Atlantic, recently scholars have turned toward recovering the history of the enslavement of Native Americans.
 All across the Americas, in every colonial context, Native Americans were captured, enslaved, and sent to other regions to work in houses, on farms, and on plantations.
 But the histories of Native and African slaveries were not separate; often they were intertwined and intermingled.

-This presentation considers how Native American and African slaveries intersected in the English Atlantic world in the seventeenth and eighteenth centuries, using New England, Barbados, Jamaica, and Bermuda as the primary comparative lens of analysis.
+This presentation by Professor Linford Fisher considered how Native American and African slaveries intersected in the English Atlantic world in the seventeenth and eighteenth centuries, using New England, Barbados, Jamaica, and Bermuda as the primary comparative lens of analysis.

 Beckles, Hilary.
 Caribbean Slavery in the Atlantic World.
 Ian Randle Publishers, 1998.